keithamoss/demsausage/README.md

 ### Extra files

-Copy `secrets.php.template` to `secrets.php` and replace every REPLACEME.
+Copy `secrets.php.template` to `secrets/secrets.php` and replace every REPLACEME.
 Copy `client_secrets.php.template` to `client_secrets.php` and replace every REPLACEME.

 These files aren't in the repo.
 Contact the project maintainers.